edgedb/edgedb/docs/edgeql/expressions/paths.rst

     SELECT User.<owner;

-By default backward links don't infer any type information beyond the fact that it's an :eql:type:`Object`.
+By default *backlinks* don't infer any type information beyond the fact that it's an :eql:type:`Object`.
 To ensure that this path specifically reaches ``Issue`` a :eql:op:`type intersection <ISINTERSECT>` operator must be used: